 - In 2012 The City of San Rafael passed an ordinance banning smoking in multi-unit housing (including condominiums).

-- November 26, 2014 a smoking ban took effect in Culver City prohibiting smoking in all areas of multi-unit housing in the city, including indoor and outdoor common areas and individual units.
+- On November 26, 2014 a smoking ban took effect in Culver City prohibiting smoking in all areas of multi-unit housing in the city, including indoor and outdoor common areas and individual units.

 A list of California municipalities that have enacted laws that prohibit or restrict smoking within multi-family housing units can be located at American Nonsmokers' Rights Foundation.
 Additional information about smokefree housing information can be found at Smokefree Multi-Unit Housing Policies.